Fort Lauderdale Internet Crime Defense Attorney

 - Accessing stored information or breach of intellectual property.

 As you can see, many of these crimes are vastly different from one another.
 However, the punishments for all can be quite severe.
 The transmitting of child pornography carries a minimum of five years in jail and a maximum of 20.
 Internet harassment can result in serious time behind bars.
 Cyber stalking, under Florida state statute 784.048, is defined as such: “A person who willfully, maliciously, and repeatedly follows, harasses, or cyberstalks another person commits the offense of stalking, a misdemeanor of the first degree.”
 The list of punishment continues to grow in monetary punishment as fraud and the theft of intellectual property are committed.
 Copyright infringement provides a range of monetary punishment that starts at $200 per work infringed upon all the way up to $150,000 per work in addition to imprisonment.
 What seemed like a completely harmless night of downloading a movie, and in so doing seeding to others, could end up costing tens of thousands of dollars, or worse.
-Because of the very severe penalties associated with most internet or cyber crimes, it is imperative that if you have been charged with an internet crime you should immediately seek out the most experienced Fort Lauderdale internet crime lawyer at once.
+Because of the very severe penalties associated with most internet or cyber crimes, it is imperative that if you have been charged with an internet crime you should immediately seek out the most experienced Fort Lauderdale internet crimes defense attorney at once.
 According to the Federal Bureau of Investigation (FBI), the primary law enforcement agencies that deal with internet law are:

 - The U.S. Secret Service;